 Depending on where you are going and for how long you may not necessarily need a large suitcase.
 So think about how to make the most of the space in your backpack before booking your plane tickets!
 The low-cost airlines in particular make a lot of money on baggage fees, and you can often avoid this by packing wisely.
 Just be sure not to exceed the weight limit.

 7. Book as many travel services as possible on site

-With the exception of major events, you can usually expect your travel destination to not be fully booked.
-If you book on site, you save the commission for travel agencies and booking platforms and you have more room to negotiate.
-Almost everywhere you can find local accommodations or tours that do not have an excessive advertising budget and that offer good but definitely cheaper service.
+With the exception of major events, you can usually count on your destination not being fully booked.
+If you book on site, you save the commission for travel agencies and booking platforms and have more room for negotiation.
+Almost everywhere you will find local accommodation or tours that don't have an excessive advertising budget and that offer a good but definitely cheaper service.

 8. Avoid the high season

-If you can plan ahead, it is wise to look for major holidays in the country and the skin price time.
-Once you've discovered the most popular periods, avoid them and book at least two to six weeks before or after.
-Not only will this save you a lot of money, but you'll also experience more local life and less busy streets.
+If you can plan ahead, it's a good idea to look for major national holidays and peak travel times.
+Once you've spotted the most popular periods, avoid them and book at least two to six weeks before or after.
+Not only will this save you a lot of money, but you will also experience local life and less busy streets.

 Travel can be costly.
 If you want to use your money more effectively, consider the tips above about cheap travel.
 However, the best tips don't come from the internet or a travel guide.
 First ask your friends and acquaintances.
 Who has been there before or who has local friends?